 Grey Owl (or more appropriately, Archibald Belaney) is a polarizing figure in Saskatchewan’s history.
 He was an esteemed conservationist, but pretending to have an Indigenous background.
 This was discovered during his lifetime by certain individuals, but people in the 1930s weren’t as keen on cancelling people as contemporary society, and the truth was published only after his death.
 The cabin in Prince Albert National Park is where he lived with one of his wives and pet beavers, wrote multiple bestselling books, and was buried.

 The hike to the cabin begins with a trek up the beach from North End Campground.
 Near an inlet stream, I followed a path into the forest.
 Up until then, the Grey Owl’s Cabin trail had been perfectly maintained, so I was surprised by how rough it was… until it crossed the inlet stream on a log and headed back towards the lake.
 Taking the trail consumes more time than just removing your boots and wading through the stream at the beach!
 Don’t do it!

 The actual trail into the forest begins at a picnic area and outhouse at the end of the beach.
 The (well-maintained) trail soon splits in two, with one path providing access to Ajawaan Lake for boaters and the other providing foot access to the cabin.
-I slogged through the mosquito-ridden forest to the cabin, which was beautifully located on the shore of the lake.
-I sat on the picnic bench for a snack and enjoyed the absence of mosquitoes, which a wind from the lake was blowing away.
+I slogged through the mosquito-ridden forest to the cabin, which was beautifully located on the shore of the lake, and rested on the picnic bench for a snack.
+A friendly breeze from the lake was blowing the mosquitoes away.

 When I returned to the picnic area, I met a family who had come there by motorboat to have a barbeque.
 Motorboats are allowed in Kingsmere Lake, but they must be portaged in using a rail cart, which is impressive dedication.
 Back at my campsite, I had a less appealing hiker supper of peanut butter and pasta.